 Question: At what point do I call for inspection?

-Answer: During construction or remodel call for all required inspections at least 3 to 4 hours before inspection is needed.
+Answer: During construction or remodel call for all required inspections at least 3 hours before inspection is needed.
 Call for a final inspection before occupancy.
 See Inspection Schedule.

 Question: What are the regulations concerning moving a manufactured home into Garnett or from one location to another within the Garnett city limits?